ibexa/documentation-developer/docs/guide/vouchers/vouchers.md

 ## VoucherManager

-The `Siso/Bundle/VoucherBundle/Service/VoucherManager` service manages general voucher processes, like redeeming or removing the voucher.
+The `Ibexa\Bundle\Commerce\Voucher\Service\VoucherManager` service manages general voucher processes, like redeeming or removing the voucher.

 ``` php
 //get the voucher manager